UniKonf/vibey/README.md

 <div style="text-align: justify" align="center">

-Vibey is a community-driven initiative to find conferences, meetups and workshops for developers.
+Vibey is a community-driven initiative to find conferences, meetups, and workshops for developers.
 Our web app is designed to empower developers like you to explore a multitude of captivating online events, right at your fingertips. <br/> <br/> While <Vibey/> is still in its early stages, we are fueled by the collective ambition and expertise of our contributors.
 Together, we strive to transform this project into a resounding success.
-Whether you're an experienced developer or just starting your coding journey, we welcome your valuable contributions with open arms.  <br /> <br /> <b> Join us on this exhilarating mission to revolutionize the way developers discover and engage online/offline conferences and events.</b>!
+Whether you're an experienced developer or just starting your coding journey, we welcome your valuable contributions with open arms.  <br /> <br /> <b> Join us on this exhilarating mission to revolutionize the way developers discover and engage in online/offline conferences and events.</b>!

 </div>
 <br>